Firebase Hosting

 2. Set Up Your Application in Corsfix

 Section titled “2.
-Set Up Your Application in Corsfix”Go to the Corsfix application dashboard and register your Firebase Hosting deployment URL as an allowed origin for API requests.
+Set Up Your Application in Corsfix”Go to the Corsfix application dashboard and register your Firebase Hosting deployment URL as an origin domain for API requests.

-Once you’ve configured your domain as an allowed origin, your API requests through Corsfix will operate correctly in your deployed application.
+Once you’ve configured your domain as an origin domain, your API requests through Corsfix will operate correctly in your deployed application.

 3. Test Your API Integration